An Act for the relief of sick and disabled seamen: Description and purpose of the legislation

 Section one of the act directed each master of a vessel of the United States arriving from a foreign port into any port of the United States to pay to the Collector at the arrival port twenty cents per month from each seaman on board the vessel, which sum he was authorized to withhold from the wages of said seamen.
 Section two of the act forbid Collectors from renewing the license of vessels in the coasting trade unless the master of said vessel complied with the provisions of the act and provided a penalty of a one hundred dollar fine for a master's failure to comply.
 Section three of the act directed collectors to deliver funds collected under the act to the secretary of the treasury on a quarterly basis.
 It further authorized the president of the United States to use the funds for the treatment of sick and disabled seamen in existing hospitals and facilities.
 Section four of the act authorized and directed the president of the United States to use surplus funds collected under the act to build additional hospitals at the ports of the United States.
 Section five of the act authorized the president to appoint directors for each port, to direct the spending of funds at each port and to account for the use of said funds.
 The directors were appointed solely by the president and served at his pleasure.

+Legacy

+Later commentators compared this act to the 2010 Patient Protection and Affordable Care Act, arguing that the 1798 act is the first federal individual mandate levied on individuals for health insurance.
+Others pointed to the fact that this law solely regulated employers engaged in interstate and foreign commerce and was enacted as a matter of national security.